Nexis-Network/homepage/content/docs/manage/roles.md

 ## Manage roles with SQL

 Roles created with SQL have the same basic `public` schema privileges as newly created roles in a standalone Postgres installation.
-These roles are not granted membership in the [neon_superuser](#the-neon_superuser-role) role like roles created with the Exzo Network Console, CLI, or API.
+These roles are not granted membership in the [neon_superuser](#the-neon_superuser-role) role like roles created with the Nexis Network Console, CLI, or API.
 You must grant these roles the privileges you want them to have.

-To create a role with SQL, issue a `CREATE ROLE` statement from a client such as [psql](/docs/connect/query-with-psql-editor), [pgAdmin](https://www.pgadmin.org/), or the [Exzo Network SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor).
+To create a role with SQL, issue a `CREATE ROLE` statement from a client such as [psql](/docs/connect/query-with-psql-editor), [pgAdmin](https://www.pgadmin.org/), or the [Nexis Network SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor).

 ```sql
 CREATE ROLE <name> WITH LOGIN PASSWORD 'password';
 ```

-- `WITH LOGIN` means that the role will have a login privilege, required for the role to log in to your Exzo Network Postgres instance.
+- `WITH LOGIN` means that the role will have a login privilege, required for the role to log in to your Nexis Network Postgres instance.
 If the role is used only for privilege management, the `WITH LOGIN` privilege is unnecessary.
 - A password is required and must have a minimum entropy of 60 bits.

     <Admonition type="info">